iamraf/Top-News/README.md

 Top News is a simple News Application displaying top headlines from [News API](https://newsapi.org) for 54 available countries.

-Project is implemented following MVVM architecture pattern and uses RxJava, Retrofit and Databinding.
+Project is implemented following MVVM architecture pattern and uses RxJava, Retrofit, Databinding and Dark Theme.

 Icons made by [Freepik](https://www.freepik.com/) from www.flaticon.com is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)